-- Business income from sources such as self-employment, partnership, close corporations, and independent contracts. - Disability benefits. - Workers' compensation benefits and settlements. - Reemployment assistance or unemployment compensation. - Pension, retirement, or annuity payments. - Social security benefits.37 - Spousal support received from a previous marriage or court ordered in the marriage present before the court. - Interest and dividends. - Rental income. - Income from royalties, trusts, or estates. - Reimbursed expenses or in kind payments to the extent that they reduce living expenses. - Gains derived from dealings in property, unless the gain is nonrecurring. - "Net income" means income that is determined by subtracting allowable deductions from gross income.
-"Allowable deductions" includes: - Federal, state, or local income tax deductions, adjusted for actual filing status and allowable dependents and income tax liabilities; - Federal insurance contributions or self-employment tax; - Mandatory union dues; - Health insurance payments, excluding payments for coverage of a minor child; - o Court-ordered support for other children which is actually paid; and - Spousal support paid pursuant to a court order from a previous marriage.38
+- "Active Gross Income" means salary or wages, bonuses, commissions, allowances, overtime, tip, and other similar payments, and business income from sources such as self-employment, partnerships, corporations, and independent contracts.
+The definition clarifies that "business income" means gross receipts minus ordinary expenses required to produce income and requires business income be "actively earned" and not simply "passive income." - "Alimony" means a court-ordered or voluntary payment of support by one spouse to the other spouse.
+Alimony includes any voluntary payment made after an order for maintenance, spousal support, temporary support, or separate support when the payment is not intended for the benefit of a child in common to the parties. - "Gross Income" means income as determined in accordance with s.
+61.30(2), F.S.
+Gross income includes, but is not limited to: - Salary or wages.
+0 - o Bonuses, commissions, allowances, overtime, tips, and other similar payments. - Business income from sources such as self-employment, partnership, close 0 corporations, and independent contracts. - Disability benefits.
+0 - Workers' compensation benefits and settlements.
+0 - Reemployment assistance or unemployment compensation.
+0 - Pension, retirement, or annuity payments.
+0 - Social security benefits.37 0 - 0 Spousal support received from a previous marriage or court ordered in the marriage present before the court. - Interest and dividends.
+0 - Rental income.
+0 - Income from royalties, trusts, or estates. - Reimbursed expenses or in-kind payments to the extent that they reduce living 0 expenses. - Gains derived from dealings in property, unless the gain is nonrecurring.
+0 - "Income" is amended to clarify that distributions from trusts are considered income for the purposes of alimony. - "Net income" means income that is determined by subtracting allowable deductions from gross income.
+"Allowable deductions" includes: - Federal, state, or local income tax deductions, adjusted for actual filing status and allowable dependents and income tax liabilities; - Federal insurance contributions or self-employment tax; - Mandatory union dues: - Health insurance payments, excluding payments for coverage of a minor child; - Court-ordered support for other children which is actually paid; and - Spousal support paid pursuant to a court order from a previous marriage.38